 Welcome to Italy's page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
-Key information about the Year 6 curriculum can also be found on this page.
+Key information about the curriculum can also be found on the Curriculum Overview page.

 Teachers: Mrs Channell and Mrs Stuckey

 Teaching Assistant: Mrs Harrison

 Winmarleigh Hall 2018

 Winmarleigh Hall is an Outdoor Activity Centre which Year 6 children from Fairfield visit every year.
 This year, the children enjoyed participating in the following activities: Archery, Zip Wire, Giant Swing, PGLTV, Challenge Course, Problem Solving, Low Ropes and Disco.
 We hope you'll enjoy seeing some of the photographs from the trip.

 In year six, we have been studying visual media.
 We used iMovie and Pic Collage to create a presentation about staying safe on social media.
 In our iMovies, we used photographs which we downloaded from a safe search engine called Kidrex.
 We combined photos with cool sound effects and some groups even shot a video or used their own voice over.

 We talked about social media and how children are using it before the recommended age.
 For example, to go on YouTube you must be 18 or you must have a parent sat with you whenever you use it.
 To use Facebook, Instagram and Snapchat you must be at least 13 years of age.
 For WhatsApp, you should be 16 years old.
 If you use Snapchat, you should use ghost mode to hide your location and keep yourself safe.
 Despite this, we found out that most of our class are already using social media under age.
 We need to make sure that we are using it in an appropriate way.